RajaRamamoorthy/gaza-counter/replit.md

 ## Overview

-This is a single-page website that visualizes the humanitarian crisis in Gaza through data-driven countdowns and real-time statistics.
-The application creates emotional impact while maintaining dignity, using vanilla JavaScript for performance optimization and mobile-first responsive design.
+This is a comprehensive single-page humanitarian visualization platform that presents the Gaza crisis through authenticated data sources and real-time statistics.
+The application balances emotional impact with dignity, utilizing performance-optimized vanilla JavaScript and enterprise-grade security for maximum accessibility and reliability.

 ## System Architecture